sufiyanghori/bosun-sensu-plugin/README.md

 ```

 Now, create a file `bosun_settings.json` in `/etc/sensu/conf.d` to configure Bosun API end point, replacing with your own configuration:
+(You can add custom tags to a metric)

 ```json
 {